Once a year the society publishes the Mercian Geologist, its

 An index for Volumes 1-12 (1964-1991) was issued as Volume 12, Number 4.

-The third edition of the very popular guide, Sandstone Caves of Nottingham, is now available.
-Updated from the previous edition, it now contains 69 maps and photographs, all in full colour.
+The fourth edition of the very popular guide, Sandstone Caves of Nottingham, is now available.
+Updated from the previous edition, it has 56 pages and contains 75 maps and photographs, all in full colour.

 The Geology of the East Midlands

 The guide contains a number of excursions which illustrate the